My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

 Hours:

-Cost: normal price is 18 Euros.
+Cost: Normal price is 15 (weekdays)-18 (weekends) Euros for adults.
 Check rates and book your ticket here.

 Le Plomb du Cantal

-This traditional French restaurant serves up food out of Frace’s Auvergne region.
+This traditional French restaurant serves up food from France’s Auvergne region.
 They dole out large portions, so keep that in mind when ordering.

 Tip: order the Saturnian salad and a truffade!